djl/vvv/README.markdown

   before the environment is deleted.

-  Arguments passed are the path to the new environment directory and any extra arguments passed to the `vvv delete` command.
+  Arguments passed are the path to the new environment directory and any extra arguments passed to the `wo delete` command.

 Templates are just shell scripts sourced when an environment is activated.
 By default, templates are stored in `~/.config/templates`.

-When creating a new environment, `vvv` will copy the specified template directory, if any, into your environment (as `.vvv`).
+When creating a new environment, `wo` will copy the specified template directory, if any, into your environment (as `.wo`).

-If you'd rather the template files be symlinked into the environment instead you can set the `$VVV_SYMLINK_TEMPLATE` environment variable.
+If you'd rather the template files be symlinked into the environment instead you can set the `$WO_SYMLINK_TEMPLATE` environment variable.

 As templates are just shell scripts, you can do pretty much anything you like inside them - activate a virtualenv, set the $PATH, install a